MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: The MoEDAL Detector

 where $e$ is the fundamental electric charge of the particle, $\hbar$ is Planck's constant divided by 2$\pi$, $g_{D}$ is the magnetic charge, $\mu_{0}$ is the permeability of free space and $n$ is an integer.

 The DQC shows that if magnetic charge exists then consequently electric charge is quantized in units of $e = 2\pi\hbar/(\mu_{0}g_{D})$.
 The value of $g_{D}$ is roughly 68.5$e$.
 Dirac's theory does not predict the mass or the spin or charge number ($n$) of the MM.
-Furthermore, the DQC coupling strength is much bigger than one: $\alpha_{m}= \mu_{0}g_{D}^{2}/(4\pi\hbar c) \approx $ 34.
-Thus, perturbation theory cannot be utilized and consequently perturbative cross-section calculations are not physically valid.
-However, they are useful as a benchmark so allow comparison with other experiments.
+Furthermore, the DQC coupling strength is much bigger than one: $\alpha_{m}= \mu_{0}g_{D}^{2}/(4\pi\hbar c) \approx 34$.
+Thus, perturbation theory cannot be fully trusted in cross-section calculations.
+However, these are useful as a benchmark to allow comparison with other experiments.

-In 1974 't Hooft \cite{thooft:1974} and Polyakov \cite{polyakov:1974} revealed the existence of MM solutions of the non-Abelian Georgi-Glashow model ~\cite{georgi:1972}.
-This model has a three component Higgs field with only one gauge symmetry, $SO(3)$.
-The predicted 't Hooft-Polyakov MM mass was around 100 GeV/c$^{2}$, but such a low mass was ruled out by experiment.
+In 1974 't Hooft \cite{tHooft1974qc} and Polyakov \cite{Polyakov1974ek} revealed the existence of MM solutions of the non-Abelian Georgi-Glashow model~\cite{georgi:1972}.
+This model has a three-component Higgs field with only one gauge symmetry, $SO(3)$.
+The predicted 't Hooft-Polyakov MM mass was around 100~GeV/$c^{2}$, but such a low mass was ruled out by experiment.
 Eventually, using the single non-Abelian gauge symmetry, $SU(5)$, Georgi and Glashow combined their electroweak theory with a theoretical description of the strong force in order to create a Grand Unified Theory (GUT) \cite{georgi:1974} .
-In this GUT theory the MM has a mass of around 10$^{15}$ GeV/c$^{2}$, much too heavy to be directly produced at any possible terrestrial collider.
+In this GUT theory the MM has a mass of around 10$^{15}$ GeV/$c^{2}$, much too heavy to be directly produced at any possible terrestrial collider.

 The $SU(2)\times U(1)$ group structure of the SM does not admit a finite-energy monopole.
-However, Cho and co-workers have modified the SM's structure to admit the possibility of an ``electroweak'' monopole \cite{Cho:1997,Cho:2005} with a magnetic charge of 2$g_{D}$.
-Based on this work, Cho, Kim and Yoon (CKY) \cite{CKY:2015} have more recently presented an adaptation of the SM \textendash including a non-minimal coupling of its Higgs field to the square of its $U(1)$ gauge coupling strength \textendash that permits the possibility of a finite energy dyon \cite{Schwinger1969ib}.
+However, Cho and co-workers have modified the SM's structure to admit the possibility of an ``electroweak'' monopole \cite{Cho:1997,Cho:2005} with a magnetic charge of $2g_{D}$.
+Based on this work, Cho, Kim and Yoon (CKY) \cite{CKY:2015,Cho:2019vzo} have more recently presented an adaptation of the SM --- including a non-minimal coupling of its Higgs field to the square of its $U(1)$ gauge coupling strength --- that permits the possibility of a finite-energy dyon \cite{Schwinger1969ib}.

+In a model of non-sterile right-handed neutrinos, Hung~\cite{Hung:2020vuo} has shown the existence of a MM solution in a form of a topologically stable soliton with finite energy whose mass ranges at the electroweak scale from 900~GeV$/c^2$ to 3~TeV$/c^2$.
+In a subsequent paper, Ellis, Hung and Mavromatos predicted~\cite{Ellis:2020bpy}, from the electroweak monopole model, a value for the weak mixing angle consistent with experiment.
+The mass of this monopole is ``low'' enough to be accessible at the LHC.